What is Neuropsychology?

 First, the neuropsychologist will ask questions about the patient’s symptoms, medications, and medical history.
 Based on their findings, the provider will make a recommendation for testing.
 Neuropsychology is largely a diagnostic field, so patients should prepare to go through neuroimaging tests in order to get answers.

-If you’re ready to see a neuropsychologist, please contact Florida Behavioral Health today.
+If you’re ready to see a neuropsychologist, please contact LifeStance Health today.
 Our new clinic dedicated to neuropsychology is here to help people just like you.